nordicenergy/Smart-Charging-Network/README.md

 node scripts/register.js
 ```

-# Connect to the OCN
+# Connect to the Smart Charging Network

-The OCN connection requires a TOKEN_A from the OCN node being connected to, as well as a registry entry
+The SCN connection requires a TOKEN_A from the Smart Charging Network (SCN) node being connected to, as well as a
+ registry entry
-pointing the Bridge's party credentials to the OCN Node.
+pointing the Bridge's party credentials to the Smart Charging Network Node.
 To do the latter, all that is needed is a
-private key with funds to pay for a transaction on the network of choice (defined in the OCN config).
+private key with funds to pay for a transaction on the network of choice (defined in the Smart Charging Network config).

-Assuming the OCN config value `dryRun` is set to `false`, the following will attempt to create the connection
+Assuming the SCN config value `dryRun` is set to `false`, the following will attempt to create the connection
-between bridge and OCN.
+between bridge and SCN.

 ```
 TOKEN_A=abc-123 SIGNER_KEY=0x123...456 npm start